 Myth #2: The Keto Diet will raise your cholesterol

 The keto diet is not the Atkins diet, and you will not be eating platefuls of bacon at every meal.
 While the majority of your diet will come from fat (60-75%) most people on keto choose to get their fat from a variety of animal and plant-based fats, so foods like avocados, nuts and healthy oils such as olive oil are usually in abundance.

 Clinical trials have consistently found that low-carbohydrate diets not only helped individuals lose weight, but also improved their cholesterol.
 And one meta-analysis, citing 17 clinical trials, found that low-carb diets protected against major cardiovascular risk factors.

 Many studies have also found that low-carbohydrate dieters had lower cholesterol than low-fat dieters after one year.

 Myth #3: The Keto Diet is only for weight loss

-The benefits of the ketogenic diet extend far beyond weight loss – they also include regulating hormone production, helping to normalize blood sugar, improving cognitive functioning, improving digestive health, and potentially even reducing the risk for certain diseases and disorders like diabetes or heart disease.
+The benefits of the ketogenic diet extend far beyond weight loss – they also include regulating hormone production, helping to normalize blood sugar, improving cognitive functioning, improving digestive health, reduce inflammation, and potentially even reducing the risk for certain diseases and disorders like diabetes or heart disease.

 Myth #4: Ketoacidosis and Ketosis are the same